Vision in Action: The ASCD Whole Child Award

 Milwaukie High School

-Milwaukie High School was selected as ASCD's 2013 Vision in Action award winner because it has taken specific steps to ensure that high school students from all backgrounds are healthy, safe, engaged, supported, and challenged.
-Located just south of Portland, Milwaukie High School educates 1,330 students in grades 9–12 and has partnered with over 11 community organizations and agencies support its students.
+Milwaukie High School (MHS) was selected as ASCD's 2013 Vision in Action award winner because it has taken specific steps to ensure that high school students from all backgrounds are healthy, safe, engaged, supported, and challenged.
+Located just south of Portland, MHS educates 1,330 students in grades 9–12 and has partnered with over 11 community organizations and agencies to support its students.
 It is an example of what can happen when schools and the communities partner and commit to a whole child approach to education.

-Academically, Milwaukie High challenges each student through all levels of rigorous instruction and participation in curriculum.
+Academically, MHS challenges each student through all levels of rigorous instruction and participation in curriculum.
 Education is personalized for students in the path they may choose to follow after high school.
-At the core of the Milwaukie High program is to make students college ready when they graduate.
-Not all students will go to the university, but all students need to be able to read, write and think critically; to be able to problem solve; and to be able to work with others in team situations.
+At the core of the Milwaukie High program is to make students college-ready when they graduate.
+Not all students will go to the university, but all students need to be able to read, write, and think critically; problem solve; and work with others in team situations.